macgyver121/my_project/Financial project By PowerBI/README.md

 ### Use Financial Sample Excel workbook for Power BI

-Dataset consists of 13 columns:
+Dataset consists of 700 rows and 13 columns:
 - Segment
 - Country
 - Product